 There must be several different modalities that also kind of tap into kind of, would you say like subconscious?

 Well, there’s a lot of approaches within psychology and counselling, a lot of different, like, different styles, different ways of doing it, and different schools of doing it.
 And this particular degree is a general degree, you learn a little bit about each of them and you you learn enough to be a counsellor, but without following a specific one, you can take bits from each or afterwards, you can then choose to go more in depth into one of them.
 So it’s very general.
 And since I didn’t feel like I knew which approach I like better, I thought, let’s just go with a general one.

 And the reason I chose counselling and not psychology is basically because of my high school.
-In my high school, you could, you could choose language track or math track, and I chose language.
-And when you choose language, you don’t have a physics, math… There’s a lot of the science subjects you just don’t have.
+In my high school, you could choose the language track or math track, and I chose language.
+And when you choose the language track, you don’t have physics, math… There’s a lot of the science subjects that you just don’t take.
 And to actually get into a degree in psychology, you need to have those science subjects.
 So if I was going to do psychology, I had to basically redo high school courses.
-And I was, I was not really keen on that.
+And I was not really keen on that.
 And then I realised with counselling, you don’t need those.
 So cool.
 So that’s why I chose counselling over psychology.
 You can charge a little bit less than a counsellor, but that’s fine by me.

 You also do aerial arts.
 Where did that come into the picture?

 Oh that came out of the blue.
 I have actually sort of stopped performing now and I only teach a little bit on my rooftop in Lamma Island.
 I don’t I don’t teach them in a studio anymore.